-When I was a kid I went to the Manhattan School of Music Preparatory Division and studied with three great violin teachers - Nicole DiCecco, Peter Winograd and Patinka Kopec, then at age 16 I went to the University of Southern California for two years and studied with Robert Lipsett, then to the Cleveland Institute of Music for four years working with Donald Weilerstein and finally I went to Juilliard for two years, studying with Mr. Weilerstein and Itzhak Perlman.
-I am very grateful to all of my amazing teachers, who each gave me something important and unique that blended into who I am today.
+When I was a kid I went to the Manhattan School of Music Preparatory Division and studied with three great violin teachers – Nicole DiCecco, Peter Winograd and Patinka Kopec.
+At 16 I went to the University of Southern California for two years and studied with Robert Lipsett, then to the Cleveland Institute of Music for four years working with Donald Weilerstein.
+Finally I went to Juilliard for two years, studying with Mr Weilerstein and Itzhak Perlman.
+I am extremely grateful to all of my amazing teachers, who each gave me something important and unique that blended into who I am today.

-I really enjoyed the moment recently when we played Beethoven 5 without a conductor and at the end we all stood on stage in a line and bowed together instead of from our usual seats.
-Orchestras can be such a hierarchy but the truth is every single person contributes something individual and crucial (it’s like voting!
-One person really can make a difference).
+I really enjoyed when we recently played Beethoven Five without a conductor and at the end we all stood on stage in a line and bowed together instead of from our usual seats.
 Bowing together like that, I felt a real sense of community, equality and team spirit.

 What do you enjoy doing when you’re not playing with the Orchestra?